 Wrap up warm for walks on windswept beaches: you’ll often find you have one to yourself.
 There are plenty to choose from on the Gower Peninsula, from Rhossili – now a permanent fixture on lists of the world’s most scenic sands – to Langland, with its pretty terraces of 1920s beach huts.
 Carry on round to North Gower and the mouth of the Tywi, and you’ll see scores of estuary birds including oystercatcher, curlew and dunlin, their numbers greatly swelled by wintering visitors.

 It’s also kite-watching time.
 The red kite was once Britain’s rarest bird of prey, and by the 1950s was on the edge of extinction.
 A handful hung on in the mountains of Wales, and with a little help from dedicated volunteers, they’ve made an impressive comeback.
-At feeding stations such as Gigrin Farm, near Rhayader in Mid Wales, the birds turn up in their scores on hungry winter days
+At feeding stations such as Gigrin Farm near Rhayader and Bwlch Nant yr Arian near Aberystwyth, the birds turn up in their scores on hungry winter days.

 As Christmas draws near, seasonal markets spring up.
 Established favourites include Cardiff, with wooden stalls lining the main shopping thoroughfares of St Mary Street and the Hayes, and Wrexham's Victorian-themed market; but you'll find examples throughout Wales.
 It's a chance to sip a glass of mulled wine and seek out imaginative hand-made gifts.